sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 ### Delete a Sense

 To delete a sense entirely, drag its card to the garbage can icon in the lower-left corner.
-When the sense card turns red, release.
+When the sense card turns red, release it.

 ![Merge Duplicates deleting a sense](images/mergeDelete.png)

-If you delete the only remaining sense of a column, the whole column will disappear, and that entire entry will be deleted when you save.
+If you delete the only remaining sense of a column, the whole column will disappear, and that entire entry will be deleted when you Save & Continue.

 ![Merge Duplicates sense deleted](images/mergeDeleted.png)